 Privacy breach response

-A privacy breach is any unauthorized collection, use, alteration, disclosure, loss, or destruction of personal health information the cause of which can either accidental or deliberate.
+A privacy breach is any unauthorized collection, use, alteration, disclosure, loss, or destruction of personal information the cause of which can be either accidental or deliberate.

-Breaches are serious violations and are potential grounds for prosecution under the Act and may result in serious employment consequences for the employees involved.
+Breaches are serious violations and are potential grounds for prosecution under the Protection of Privacy Act (POPA) and may result in serious consequences for those involved.

 How do we manage breaches?